SanichMyshkin/SanichMyshkin/README.md

 ### Hi there 👋

 ### About me
- I'm a Python developer from Russia
+ i'm a Python developer from Russia

 ### Education